 - If I, the non-custodial parent, were actually the custodial parent, how would I want them to handle this?

-- If I, the custodial parent were actually the non-custodial parent, what would it be like to be in those shoes?
+- As the custodial parent, if I were actually the non-custodial parent, what would it be like to be in those shoes?

 - If I reacted in the way they reacted, what might I be feeling in order to make me react that way?